Breamore railway station

 Breamore railway station was a railway station in the Avon Valley at the village of Breamore, Hampshire, England.
 The station was built for the Salisbury and Dorset Junction Railway and opened in 1866.
 It was served by trains between Salisbury in Wiltshire and West Moors in Hampshire.
-British Railways closed the station and the line on 2 May 1964.
+British Railways closed the station and the line after the last train on 2 May 1964.

-The station has survived intact, and in recent years has been refurbished.
+The station has survived intact, and in recent years has been refurbished, it is now owned by Select Country Inns and is part of the Railway Hotel Fordingbridge.
 Five affordable homes were built for the Hampshire Alliance for Rural Affordable Housing (HARAH) on one of the disused platforms, being completed in December 2012.